Shaun White lands historic third gold

 But Hirano went in front in run two with a score of 95.25, which included back-to-back 1440s -- two consecutive jumps spinning through 1440 degrees -- seen as one of the hardest tricks in the sport.

-White, however, saved his best for last and included his trademark double McTwist 1260 alongside his own back-to-back 1440s for the first time in competition to score 97.75.
+White fell on his second run, but saved his best for last and included his trademark double McTwist 1260 alongside his own back-to-back 1440s for the first time in competition to score 97.75.

 Afterwards, he credited his rivals, including Australian Scotty James who took the bronze, with keeping him on his toes.